gallochris/dadgumboxscores/hugo_source/content/purpose.md

 Dadgum box scores is a collection of every UNC men's basketball box score since the 2003-04 season.
 Nothing else.
 Just box scores.
 Dadgum box scores.

+Who am I?

-I put this together because I was tried of navigating crappy sites and not finding what I wanted.
+I'm Chris.
+I put together this site because I wanted it to be easier to find old UNC box scores.
+I was tried of navigating crappy sites and not finding what I wanted.
 It shouldn't be _that hard_ to find a box score.
 It should be fast, easy, and organized.

 Curious how many minutes Jawad Williams played in [triple-overtime against Wake Forest](/boxes/2004/wake-119-unc-114/) in 2003?